LeeShan87/zoltantoma/content/posts/2023-08-05-observability/Observability for dummies.md

 date: 2023-08-05
 ---

+I like the for dummies books.
+They are easy to read and understand.
+I try to do the same with this post.
+I hope you will find it useful for learning concepts about observability.
 Observability in a nutshell.
+(I'll need to lookup how thumbnails work in Hugo with the Cactus theme.)

 ![](/images/observability/fd/20230805210349.png)

-Placeholder for the video. :)
+## Video

+{{< youtube bGdxOqkvaoI >}}

 ## Script